 - Flight diversion

-Don't even consider it.
-Keep devices stored and off during flights.
+Not worth it.
+Keep your device stored and turned off during the flight.

 Critical Warning: Cannabis and CBD